Javonet/javonet-docs/v2/getting-started/getting-started-golang.md

 ## Install Javonet for GoLang

-Javonet is available as a GoLang library.
-To get the library please contact support@javonet.com.
+Javonet is available as a GoLang library and can be downloaded after [registering](https://my.javonet.com/signup/?type=free).

 ## Activate Javonet